Porges/ways-to-play/src/games/cee-lo/index.md

 a bowl.
 In the USA they are normally cast against a wall or other vertical surface.

-A **point** is a result of a pair along with any othern non-matching number, the non-pair number being the value of the point.
+A **point** is a result of a pair along with any other non-matching number, the non-pair number being the value of the point.
 For example, the roll {%cdice 225%} would establish a point of {%cdice 5%}.